 Quail-plover one of the most desirable Sahel special that we will be targeting on this trip (photo Nigel Voaden, Wikimedia Commons).

-We begin our tour in Banjul, the capital of neighboring The Gambia, where we will immediately head north over the Gambia River and into Senegal.
+We begin our tour in Banjul, the capital of The Gambia, where we will immediately head north over the Gambia River and into Senegal.
 We will first explore the lengthy coastal regions and head right up to the extreme north of the country to the border with Mauritania.
 The Senegal River provides a vital artery of life here on the borders of the Sahara Desert.
-We will then retrace our steps along the coastal section before heading inland across the entire breadth of Senegal and exploring the bird-rich Sahel transitional zone.
+We will then head inland across the entire breadth of Senegal and explore the bird-rich Sahel transitional zone, searching for any of these specials that may still be eluding us.
 Our final area of exploration in Senegal is the fantastic Niokolo-Koba National Park (which is also a UNESCO World Heritage Centre).
 This will give us a great taste of subtropical forest, mangrove swamp, and open forest birding, a real contrast to the arid north of the country.
 Finally, we will head west and enter The Gambia once more, driving almost its entire length (birding along the way), including a stop at the famous Jangjangbureh Camp, before reaching the coast of The Gambia, where our tour concludes.

 We will look for White-crested Tiger Heron during this Senegal birding tour.